 Learning the Lessons

-Learning the Lessons aims to improve police policy and practice.
-It supports the police service to learn from our investigations and reviews into complaints and conduct matters.
+Learning the Lessons aims to improve police policy and practice by supporting the police service to learn from our investigations and reviews.
 Each issue of the magazine focuses on a particular theme and brings together a series of case studies, including reflective questions for those working in policing.
-Learning the Lessons is for both frontline officers and staff, and those working in policy, learning or management roles in policing.
+Learning the Lessons is for frontline officers and staff, and those working in policy, learning or management roles in policing.

-Use the case factor table to find Learning the Lessons articles on specific themes or operational areas.
+Use the case factor table to find Learning the Lessons content on specific themes or operational areas.
 Our force response log lists all the reflective questions we’ve asked across all issues of Learning the Lessons.
+Read more about how we create the magazine in our ‘Making the magazine’ blog.

 Previous issues of Learning the Lessons are available on the National Archive.